heyxyz/hey/README.md

 ### Remove unused exports and helpers

-We use `ts-prune` to find unused exports and helpers from the codebase.
-Note that this task should be run manually on individual packages and apps.
+We use `ts-prune` to hunt down and eliminate unused exports and helpers lurking in our codebase.
+Just a heads-up: you'll need to run this task manually for each package and app.
+Happy pruning!

 ```bash
 cd apps/web; npx ts-prune -i generated.ts